“People don’t need to be fixed, they just need to be woken up”

 The Other Love Of My Life

-Anthony Robbins – Tony is the epitome of success.
-I am a huge fan of his, if I had to only choose 1 person to model is would be Tony, hands down.
-I have watched several hours of video from his seminars, and read his books.
-Much of what he teaches is based off of NLP, with his own spin on it.
-If you actually take the time to apply what he teaches, it will change your life forever.
+Anthony Robbins – Tony is at the forefront of personal development.
+I am a huge fan of his, I have watched several hours of video from his seminars, and read all of his books.
+Much of what he teaches is based on NLP, with his own spin on it.
+If you actually take the time to apply what he teaches, it will change your life forever, I speak from experience.

 Leo Gura – I also discovered Leo on YouTube when the title of one of his videos caught my eye.
 His videos are not for everyone, they are extremely philosophical.
 You must have an extremely open mind to even begin to understand his videos.
 All of your current beliefs and perspectives will be brought into question.
 This is what I really like about Leo, he is able to speak the unspeakable, by putting words to subjects that seem in-explainable with words.